Willoughbridge Lodge Farm

 Antibiotic overuse fuels antibiotic resistance, a growing public health crisis causing over 2000 deaths a year in the UK (UK Health Security Agency)

-Chickens will suffer overcrowding, stress, and disease; factory farms cannot meet animal welfare needs.
-Investigations show animal abuse and sickness is common in factory farms, even those that claim to be high welfare and are RSPCA assured.
 Fast growing breeds of chickens such as those that will be bred here suffer from severe pain and health issues throughout their lives, such as chronic leg disorders and heart and circulatory problems.
+(RSPCA Eat.
+Suffer.
+Repeat.)

 Kind regards,